MediSeeUU/MediSeeUU/medctrl-frontend/README.md

 _To do_

 ### `pages/detailed_info`
 The detailed info page shows all the available information regarding one single medicine.
 The page is devided in four main parts.
 First, the medicine details, which are rendered using the `Detail` and `DetailGroup` components.
 Second, the time line visual, which is created using the `TimeLineElement` and `TimeLine` components.
 Third, a list of all the selected procedures (selection is handled by the `ProcSelectModal` component), which are rendered using the `Procedure` and `ProcedureDetail` components.
 Finally, a few useful links are included at the end (using the `CustomLink` component).
+All of the componens mentioned above are located in the `./components/` directory.

 ### `pages/error`
 The error page is the default page which is displayed when an invalid URL is requested.